-Running Starry Night Pro 4.5
+Running Starry Night Pro 5.0

-Once you have installed Starry Night Pro 4.5, you can run the program as follows:
+Once you have installed Starry Night Pro 5.0, you can run the program as follows:

-Windows: Double-click the Starry Night Pro 4.5 icon on your desktop.

-Macintosh: Double-click the Starry Night Pro 4.5 icon in the Applications folder.
+Windows: Double-click the Starry Night Pro 5.0 icon on your desktop, or select it from your start menu.
+Macintosh: Double-click the Starry Night Pro 5.0 icon in the Applications folder, or click the icon on your dock.